Fully Contained Springs Exemption Process

 - The Portal will guide you through questions related to your cultivation site and source(s) of water.
-You will need to complete the Cannabis SIUR application, including all questions related to your water source(s), complete the Cannabis SIUR, and submit your fully contained spring report (report) in the Portal.
+You will need to complete the Cannabis SIUR application, including all questions related to your water source(s), and submit the Cannabis SIUR filing fee.

-- After you complete your Cannabis SIUR and submit the report, the State Water Board will email you a Notice of Receipt for the Cannabis SIUR.
-The Cannabis SIUR Notice of Receipt will include confirmation that the State Water Board has received your fully contained spring exemption request and provide information on how to submit fee payments.
+- After you complete your Cannabis SIUR application, the State Water Board will email you a Notice of Receipt for the Cannabis SIUR.
+The Cannabis SIUR Notice of Receipt will include confirmation that the State Water Board has received your fully contained spring exemption request and will provide information on how to submit fee payments.
 (Note you will obtain a separate Notice of Receipt for coverage under the Cannabis General Order.)

 - Once you have received the Cannabis SIUR, you may divert from the spring.
 The diversion must comply with specific requirements for diversion from fully contained springs, which can be found in the Cannabis Cultivation Policy – Narrative Flow Requirements.

 - You may submit the Cannabis SIUR with your California Department of Food and Agriculture’s CalCannabis License Application as verification of your water source(s) and fully contained spring claim.

 The Portal is available at: https://public2.waterboards.ca.gov/mt/sites/site?siteName=CGO

 Approval or Denial of Fully Contained Spring Requests.
 State Water Board staff may request additional information or conduct a site visit to assess the request.
-Following review of the report and any additional information, the State Water Board Deputy Director of Water Rights (Deputy Director) will approve or deny the fully contained spring exemption request.
+Following review of the request and any additional information, the State Water Board will approve, deny, or conditionally deny the fully contained spring exemption request.
 The State Water Board will notify the cannabis cultivator of the approval or denial of the request.

 - If approved, the cannabis cultivator is still subject to all applicable requirements of the Cannabis Cultivation Policy.
-Cannabis cultivators with an approved fully contained spring exemption must revoke their Cannabis SIUR in order to avoid future annual fees.
+They will not be issued an SIUR.

-- If the fully contained spring request is denied, the cannabis cultivator will be issued a Cannabis SIUR with a water right priority date of the initial fully contained springs submittal.
+- If the fully contained spring request is denied, the cannabis cultivator will be issued a Cannabis SIUR with a water right priority date of the initial Cannabis SIUR submittal date.